-For the Classes of 2013 and later, the Law School's revised loan forgiveness program (VLFP II) helps repay the loans of graduates who earn less than $75,000 annually in public service positions.
-Participants in the program who earn less than $55,000 annually receive benefits covering 100 percent of their qualifying law school loans.
-Those earning between $55,000 and $75,000 receive benefits prorated based on income.
+For the Classes of 2013 and later, the Law School’s revised loan forgiveness program (VLFP II) helps repay the loans of graduates who earn less than $85,000 annually in public service positions.
+Participants in the program who earn less than $65,000 annually receive benefits covering 100 percent of their qualifying law school loans.
+In short, these participants pay nothing out of pocket toward loan repayment while in VLFP II.
+Those earning between $65,000 and $85,000 receive benefits prorated based on income.
 For the Classes of 2012 and earlier, the Law School maintains its original loan forgiveness program (VLFP I).

 The University of Washington Law School will be administering its new Loan Repayment Assistance Program for the first time in 2010.

 The University of Wisconsin Law School sponsors a Loan Repayment Assistance Program (LRAP), which provides small grants to students who accept permanent public interest jobs after graduation.
 Since its inception in 2002, the LRAP has generally provided anywhere from two to six months of loan repayment in the form of a lump sum payment upon acceptance of a "qualifying position."
 "Qualifying position" means a legal position at a non-profit organization or government agency with a specified annual salary.